 Winter annual weeds can be prolific this time of year.
 These weeds germinate in the fall, grow through the winter months, and reproduce in the spring.
-The most appropriate time to treat these weeds is when they are young and actively growing.
-They become difficult to control once they start to flower.
+The most appropriate time to treat these weeds is when they are young and actively growing since they become difficult to control once they start to flower.

 Broadleaf weed control could be difficult this spring due to many Fescue lawns being thin and not completely tillered.
 Tiller simply means the fescue plant adds additional leaf blades thickening the plant and increasing the ability to compete against broadleaf weeds.